Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 Just as important as what's covered is what isn't.
 Here's what most home warranty plans will not pay for, even with a septic add-on:

-• Drain field, leach lines, and cesspools, which AHS and 2-10 both explicitly exclude
+• Drain field, leach lines, and cesspools, which AHS, 2-10, and most other carriers explicitly exclude

-• Septic tank replacements (most plans cover repair, not full replacement)
+• Full septic tank replacements (most plans cover repair, not full replacement)

-• Root intrusions that can't be cleared with an external sewer machine cable
+• Root intrusions that block use of an external sewer machine cable

 • Chemical treatment of the tank or sewage lines